lbaw-admin/lbaw-laravel-2017-18/README.md

     docker-compose up # Starts postgresql and pgadmin 4

 This will start the database and pgadmin.
 The database's username is `postgres` and the password `pg!fcp`.
 You can access http://localhost:5050 to access pgadmin 4 and manage your database.
+On the first usage you will need to add the connection to the database using the following attributes:

+    username: postgres
+    password: pg!fcp
+    hostname: postgres

+Hostname is postgres instead of localhost since docker composes creates an internal DNS entry to facilitate connection between linked containers.

 ## Developing the project